ibm-cloud-docs/cloud-infrastructure/p-p-migration-bare-metal.md

 {: #p-p-migration-bare-metal-source-target}
 {: step}

-There are a few things that you need to do on the source and target device for the migration:
+Before you can begin, you need to do a few things on the source and target device for the migration:

 1. The RMM server needs to connect with servers that use SSH; thus the RMM public SSH keys need to be copied on both the source and target servers.

 2. If the source device has both public and private interfaces, host routes need to be added to ensure the communication between the source and target servers.
-This is done over the transit gateway path.
+The routing is done over the transit gateway path.
 Complete the following steps to prepare your relevant servers:

 ### Linux systems
 {: #p-p-migration-linux-systems}